 On June 3, 2014, the Company had an initial meeting with the band council of the Pessamit Innu First Nation located near Baie-Comeau, Québec.
-The Manicougan graphite projects of Focus lie on land designated as traditional harvesting territory.
-During the meeting, the representatives of Focus presented the Company and the Lac Tétépisca project and established a base for further communication.
-Future communication and information dissemination protocols between the parties were also established and potential business opportunities for the community in connection with the development of the Lac Tétépisca project were discussed.
+The lac Tétépisca graphite project lies on the Nitassinan (ancestral lands) of the Pessamit Innu.
+During the meeting, Focus representatives collaboration.
+Future communication and information dissemination protocols were also established between the parties and potential business opportunities for the community in connection with the development of the Lac Tétépisca project were discussed.
 In line with the business opportunities for the community, the Company hired workers from the Pessamit community on July 28, 2014, and July 21, 2016, for woodcutting, access trails clearing and drill rig pad preparation.